-Figure 5: Minimum wage as a percentage of the average wage in EU countries in 2020 the minimum wage in New Jersey in the early 1990s caused an increase in the number of employees at fast-food restaurants but does not undermine the general knowledge of economists about the negative impact of excessive minimum wage levels on the labour market.
+Figure 5: Minimum wage as a percentage of the average wage in EU countries in 2020

+At this point, it is worth noting that the Nobel Prize for David Card, who in one of his articles co-written with Alan Kruger proved that the increase in the minimum wage in New Jersey in the early 1990s caused an increase in the number of employees at fast-food restaurants but does not undermine the general knowledge of economists about the negative impact of excessive minimum wage levels on the labour market.
 The economic literature describes at least four mechanisms explaining why raising the minimum wage does not always lead to a decrease in employment.
-This may happen if50:
+This may happen if: